openstax/tutor-server/README.md

 ## Background Jobs

-Tutor in production runs background jobs using resque and redis.
+Tutor in production runs background jobs using delayed_job.
 In the development environment, however, background jobs are run "inline", i.e. not in the background.
-To actually run these jobs in the background in the development environment, set the environment variable `USE_REAL_BACKGROUND_JOBS` to `true`.
+To actually run these jobs in the background in the development environment, start the delayed_job daemon and set the environment variable `USE_REAL_BACKGROUND_JOBS` to `true`.

 ## Bullet